Cycling in Copenhagen: Utility cycling

 Several companies operate cycle rickshaws (velotaxis) in Copenhagen.
 While the business is currently unregulated, it is estimated that there were around 130 cycle taxis in Copenhagen in 2012.
 Recently the city has proposed organising the system in the inner medieval city with 26 designated bicycle taxi stands and require permits for their operation in order to address some of the problems created by their popularity.
-They offer similar advantages to taxis for passengers travelling a mile or three, and their novelty attracts tourists including those seeking a guided tour of the city centre.
+They offer similar advantages to taxis for passengers travelling shorter journeys, and their novelty attracts tourists including those seeking a guided tour of the city centre.

 Following a liberalization in 2007, several entrepreneurs have jumped the opportunity and started to sell goods from custom build cargo bikes.
 Walking through the city you will find vendors selling hot coffee, chocolate, soup and pancakes from cargo bikes with gas stoves installed, cooled sushi and cocktails or pedal blended smoothies.
 As with the cycle taxis, there are now so many vendors that the city has started to limit their access to some parts of the city, where they, along with the bicycle taxis, have created access problems for pedestrians.

 As in many other cities, another common phenomenon is bicycle messengers.
 A unique Copenhagen twist on the business that has been making rounds in the news and blogosphere is the famous custom build semen delivery bike from a local sperm bank.
 In addition, virtually all mail delivered by the Danish postal service is done on custom build bicycles, recently the company has introduced larger and more efficient electric cargo bikes, which won the "Innovation of the Year" prize at the annual post expo in 2012.

 Since 1 March 2009, Copenhagen has had police patrolling on bicycles.
 Besides being a quick and efficient means of transportation, it has been found to increase visibility and to improve contact with citizens.
 Other professions using cycling in their everyday work in Copenhagen include municipal supportive home caretakers who are required to be proficient bicyclists to be hired, the city also employs a large number of Street sweepers on specially build cargo bikes, and certain departments of the municipal administration requires certain trips, e.g. between meetings to be done by bicycle or foot, in accordance with the city's climate plan.